hasnain2808/cyberbot/README.md

 <br />
 A file by the name AINHV.pdf in the repository is the project report<br />
 please read it for full details of the project.<br />

+The flow of the code follows the flowchart available on page 8 of the report The state management of the bot follows the finite automata available on page 12 of the report